AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-13
         description: >
-          As we know, Nodejs has two main parts, like the duo Jai and Veeru: the V8 engine and libuv.
+          As we know, NodeJs has two main parts, like the duo Jai and Veeru: the V8 engine and libuv.
 Let’s take a closer look at libuv.
 Just like the V8 engine has its hidden parts, you can learn more about it by clicking here.
 Now, let’s focus on libuv.
         topics:
           - nodejs
           - javascript